Xenko/BeachBall/README.md

 * Monty Haul Problem AutoClicker: AutoBuy if available and Opens Door(s)

 #### Feature Changes
-* Simplified Autoclicker and Logicat solver options.
+* Simplified AutoClicker and Logicat solver options.
+* Redundakitty AutoClicker will no longer open menus to click them (unless the Find RK option is enabled).

 ### Version 3.4.1